frothkoetter/flight_delay_prediction/README.md

 CML - provision AMPs Flight Cancellation

-Create a project
+Create a project from the Flight Cancellation AMP

 ![](images/image2.png)

 Run the deployment

 ![](images/image3.png)

 Test the model API

 ![](images/image4.png)

 ## Step CDW - Provision Iceberg Table

-Create a database

-Navigate to Data Warehouse, then Virtual Warehouse and open the HUE SQL Authoring tool.
+Navigate to Cloudera Data Warehouse, then Virtual Warehouse and open the HUE SQL Authoring tool.

 Create new database for your user to be used, or use one that is already created for you.